 The role of the extrapyramidal system is to control automatic movements, skeletal muscle tone, and maintenance of postural reflexes.

 The basal ganglia exert their role in motor control through constant interaction with the cerebral cortex and the corticospinal pathway (1).
 They get information mainly from the cerebral cortex and send out information.

 Almost all the motor and sensory nerve fibers that connect the cerebral cortex to the spinal cord pass between the major masses of the basal ganglia (nucleus caudatus and putamen) and are called the internal brain capsule.

 The connections of the motor cortex, the thalamus and the joint circuits of the brain stem and cerebellum are very important.
 Namely, the main circuit of the basal ganglia system involves a huge number of connections between the basal ganglia themselves, as well as numerous entry and exit pathways between the motor regions of the brain and the basal ganglia.

-The most prominent functions of the basal ganglia include:
+The most prominent functions of the

 - Represents the accessory motor system.
 Mediates between neocortical motor centers and the "elderly" motor areas of the brainstem Selects the purposeful and desired motor activity and suppresses unwanted movements.

 - Acts by modifying ongoing neural activity in motor projections